Bethsyf/PruebaTecnicaPokedex/README.md

 ##  📝 Set up

-You'll need Node.js and Gulp on your local development machine.
+You'll need Node.js on your local development machine.
 1. Clone the repo
 2. $ npm install to install the dependencies